hikaya-io/activity/README.md

 ```

 ## Set up DB

 ```bash
 $ python manage.py migrate
 ```
-* If you get access denied, it means you need to modify the config file and write your Mysql username and password in the file

 ## Create super user (first run only)

 ```bash
 $ python manage.py createsuperuser
 ```

-# Run the app
+# Run the app locally

 If your using more then one settings file change manage.py to point to local or dev file first.
 ```bash
 $ python manage.py runserver